getdozer/dozer-samples/usecases/kafka-clickstream/README.md

-### WIP ...

 # Dozer Clickstream App with Redpanda

-This project demonstrates how to use Dozer and Redpanda to capture and process clickstream data from a web application.
+This project demonstrates how to use Dozer and Redpanda to capture and process clickstream data from a web application and display real-time analytics on a web page.

 ## Prerequisites